aryan-42/udemy-exercises/README.md

 # udemy-exercises
-This repository is to keep track of all the exercises solved by me thorough out the Java Course.
+This repository is to keep track of all the exercises solved by me through out the Java Course.